microsoft/cobalt/docs/2_QUICK_START_GUIDE.md

 ## 2.1 Overview

 *Cobalt* is an open-source tool for developers who are interested in reusing or contributing new cloud infrastructure as code patterns in template form.
-Cobalt's central feature is that it offers a library of modules that allow you to create and build-up what we are calling *Cobalt Infrastructure Template*s or *CIT*s (/kɪt/).
-To find out more about the Cobalt modules that make up our *Cobalt Infrastructure Template*s, visit *[Cobalt Templating from Scratch](./3_NEW_TEMPLATE.md)*.
+A major core feature of Cobalt is that it offers a library of Terraform based modules that allow you to create and build-up what we are calling *Cobalt Infrastructure Template*s or *CIT*s (/kɪt/).
+Already familiar with the Quickstart Guide and want to find out more about the Cobalt Modules that make up our *Cobalt Infrastructure Template*s?
+Visit *[Cobalt Templating from Scratch](./3_NEW_TEMPLATE.md)*.

-You can get pretty creative and build your own custom *CIT*s in order to use and/or contribute to Cobalt but we strongly recommend that you first complete this quickstart guide.
+You can get pretty creative by building your own custom *CIT*s in order to use and/or contribute to Cobalt but we strongly recommend that you first complete this quickstart guide.
 This guide is centered around our existing [*Azure Hello World CIT*](../infra/templates/az-hello-world/README.md "AZ Hello World - Cobalt Infrastructure Template") and should serve as your first Azure infrastructure deployment.
 This *CIT* is composed of our App Service Plan and App Service module.
 In summary, completing this guide should be your first major step in familiarizing yourself with Cobalt and the *CIT* developer workflow.
-Happy templating! 😄
+Welcome to Cobalt! 😄

 > For a more general overview of Cobalt, please visit our main page: [READ ME](../README.md "Main Cobalt Read Me")